 Step Up Loudoun Youth Competition encourages middle and high school youth across the county to identify an issue in their school, neighborhood or community, create a plan to address that issue, and implement the plan.
 The goal is to encourage, support and reward the youth of Loudoun County for making positive changes in their own lives and the lives of others.

 YOU can make a difference!
-Registration is now closed.
-For questions about your registration, please contact Michelle Jones at firstname.lastname@example.org.
+Registration is now closed for 2019.
+For questions about your registration, please contact Michelle Jones at email@example.com.

-The Main Competition is on March 28, 2019, and Finals and Awards will be held on April 11, 2019.
-All Teams must attend an orientation session in January:
+The Main Competition is on March 28, 2019 at the LCPS Admin Building at 21000 Education Court, Ashburn, VA.
+Finals and Awards will be held at Brambleton Library on April 11, 2019.

 2018 Competition: On April 5th, Loudoun Youth, Inc. narrowed down a field of 63 teams consisting of more than 200 students at the 8th Annual Step Up Loudoun Youth Competition, inviting the top ten teams to return and compete on April 12th for cash prizes.
 All ten teams presented their projects to a panel of judges to compete for places 1-10.
 First place finisher received $1,000, 2nd place $700, 3rd place $400, and teams 4-10 each received $200.
 Loudoun Youth Inc., Loudoun County Parks, Recreation and Community Services present the Step Up Loudoun Youth Competition annually in partnership with the Youth Advisory Council and Loudoun County Public Schools.
 Step Up is sponsored by YouthQuest Foundation.